tranthanhquang9900/project-book-app/book-app/README.md

 Things you may want to cover:

-* Open folder in Terminal
+* Open folder project-book-app in Terminal,cd book-app.

 * bundle install